-The average ratings for each area ranged from a low of 3.533 (learning outcomes #2, #4, and #6) and a high of 3.8 (learning outcome #5).
-This falls between Good and Very Good.
-At this point, we do not feel the need to make any changes to our curriculum or the assignments that we use to measure our students' achievements of the learning outcomes.
+The assessment findings indicate that the vast majority of students taking AADS 1100 are achieving the expected learning outcomes.
+At this point, we do not feel the need to make any changes to our curriculum or the assignments that we use to measure the learning outcomes.